Who We Are

 David is a registered nurse with ten years of experience.
 He was born in the Bududa District and is passionately committed to the health of his community.
 He believes not only in the importance of good medical care but the importance of health education so people can remain healthy.
 David is working closely with the CBO to establish the Bukobero Community Health Centre and will be the Clinic Director when it is completed.
 Currently, David is working at Bwindi Community Hospital in southwestern Uganda in the HIV/AIDS Prevention and Treatment Program.

-Sheila has a Master of Science in International Health from Charite´ Medical School in Berlin, Germany.
+Sheila has a Master of Science in International Health from Charite´ Medical School in Berlin.
 She has worked in Rwanda with Tulane University’s Country Program and with the World Health Organization in Geneva.
 In Uganda, Sheila worked at Bwindi Community Hospital for over two years where she coordinated a program providing medical care to the under-served.
 Under her leadership, the program grew over ten-fold.
 Sheila is the Development Officer for the project.

 Bukobero Community Health Centre CBO Officers